espressif/idf-web-ide/README.md

 - `$ cd browser-app`
 - `$ yarn run start --port=8080`
 - Open `127.0.0.1:8080` in your browser (_use chrome for best experience_)
+- Alternatively, build the Docker Image using the DockerFile in the source

+  `$ docker build . --tag espbignacio/idf-web-ide --platform linux/amd64`

+- Run the image as container as shown in the previous section.

 ### Use the desktop companion to flash and monitor local Espressif devices